 The famous architect Frank Lloyd Wright used SIPs in some of the houses he designed in the 1930s and ’40s.
 When one of his students, Alden B Dow, (son of the founder of Dow Chemical Company) created the very first foam core SIP in 1952, he took SIPs to a whole new level.

 The adhesives that are used in the production of SIPs do not contain any measurable amounts of volatile organic compounds (VOCs) that can be harmful to occupants.

 Our SIPs come with a 20-year warranty on the panel manufacturer for delamination and a 50-year warranty

 Because SIPs are pre-manufactured in the factory according to the architect’s design and then shipped to the site, there is a lot less construction waste.
 According to some statistics, there is up to 60% less wastage compared to traditional timber homes.

 We recommend inspecting the external cladding and roof on a yearly basis to repair any damage or deterioration to prevent any water ingress.

 Z – ZZZZZ!

-We hope this list has answered any questions you may have about SIP panels.
 If you would like to discuss your SIP home project, we would love to chat with you.
-Please contact us by calling 0800 368 470 or by completing the “Contact” form on this site.
+Please contact us by calling 0800 368 470 or by completing the “Contact” form here.